haberdashPI/vscode-master-key/notes.md

 ## Wrapping up unit tests / stability / coverage

-TODO: switch to public repo status, include a license, add a note at the top about the repo being in a WIP status

-CI??
-  - yes: I can use xvfb
-    refer to https://github.com/webdriverio-community/wdio-vscode-service/blob/main/.github/workflows/ci.yml for instance

 NOTE: we may need to add multiple retries to tests, CI should pass every time if at all possible

-create release 0.1.0

 NOTE: bug fixes/stability could be added after we add the feature for markdown documentation